it-at-m/digiwf-ok.ewo-integration/docs/documentation.md

 #### Service API usage

 The OK.EWO requests have to be made via the element template defined in `okEwoIntegration.json`.
-The service and the template are providing four type of requests.
+The service and the template are providing four types of requests.
 The request type can be defined via the element template dropdown in field `Event Type`.

 * `getPerson`